adjust/cocos2dx_sdk/doc/ios/ios.md

 parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.

-In the Project Navigator open the source file your Application Controller.
+In the Project Navigator open the source file your App Controller.
 Find or add the method `openURL` and add the following call to adjust:

 ```objc